html-css-js-bootcamp/1908-aug-26/Notes/Basics of JS.md

 - ES5 or ES6 are more popular in industry because most of browsers support.

 ### Why JavaScript?
 - HTML is used for creating a webpage, CSS adds appealing look and feel to web page but JavaScript is used to add behaviour to a web page.
+To create dynamic websites

 ### What JavaScript can do?
 - JS can create prompts.